 - A. Local-Level Hearing Official - 1.
-The individual who acts as a local-level hearing officer for the local office shall meet the following requirements: - a.
-He/she shall be an impartial individual who does not have a personal stake or involvement in the case; - b.
+The individual who acts as a local-level hearing officer for the local office shall meet the following requirements: - He/she shall be an impartial individual who does not have a personal stake or involvement in the case; - b.
 He/she cannot have been directly involved in the initial determination of the action which is being contested and was not the immediate supervisor of the eligibility worker who initiated the intentional program violation action; - c.
 The individual shall be: - 1.
 An employee of the county; or - 2.
 An individual under contract with the county; or, - 3.
 An employee of another public agency, statutory board or other legal entity designated by the county to conduct hearings. - 2.
 The individual who acts as a local-level hearing officer is required to carefully consider the evidence and determine, based on clear and convincing evidence, if the individual intended to commit an intentional program violation as outlined in Section 4.803.2. - B. Notice of Local-Level Hearing Decision - 1.
 If the local-level administrative disqualification hearing finds the household member did not commit an intentional program violation, the local-level hearing officer shall provide a written notice that informs the household, the local office, and the State Food Assistance Programs Division of the decision. - 2.
-The decision shall contain the reasons for the hearing officer's decision and a response to client presented arguments and identify the evidence presented by both client and the local office. - 3.
-If a local-level hearing officer determines that an intentional program violation occurred, the household shall be notified, and accompanying the decision shall be an Appeal Request from a local-level administrative disqualification hearing. - 4.
+The decision shall contain the reasons for the hearing officer's decision and a response to client presented arguments and identify the evidence presented by both client and the local office.

+- 3. If a local-level hearing officer determines that an intentional program violation occurred, the household shall be notified in accordance with Section 4.803.7, and accompanying the decision shall be an Appeal Request for the household to appeal the decision to a state-level administrative disqualification hearing. - 4.
 If mailed, the notice shall be sent by either first class mail or certified mail (return receipt requested), or the notice may be served on the individual(s) by any other reliable method.
-If no proof of receipt is obtained, a statement of non-receipt by the household member shall be considered good cause for not appearing at the hearing. - 5.
-A copy of the local-level hearing decision shall be forwarded to the State Food Assistance Programs Division for review.
+If no proof of receipt is obtained, a statement of non-receipt by the household member shall be considered good cause for not appearing at the hearing. - A copy of the local-level hearing decision shall be forwarded to the State Food Assistance Programs Division for review at the same time the decision is mailed to the client.